 Table of Contents

-The urogenital system, as the name suggests, comprises of two main parts: the urinary tract, including the urine production part, the kidney and the urinary organs (the ureter, bladder, and urethra); and the genitals.
+The urogenital system, as the name suggests, comprises two main components: the urinary tract related to urine production, the kidney and the urinary organs (ureter, bladder, and urethra) and the genitals.

-Although both parts have different functions, they are topographically and functionally closely related (on developmental grounds).
+Although urinary and genital systems exhibit different functions, they are topographically and functionally linked based on developmental origin.
 The male and female genital organs are additionally divided into internal and external genitals.

-As is the case with female genitals, male genitals can be divided into internal and external genital organs.
-This classification is based on embryonic organ development.
-That is for example, why the testicle is considered as an internal genital, even though it leaves the abdominal cavity during its development.
+Similar to female genitals, male genitals can be divided into internal and external genital organs based on embryonic organ development, for e.g., the testicle is considered an internal genital organ, even though it leaves the abdominal cavity during the course of its development.
 In contrast, the male urethra (the urethral-spermatic duct) is considered to be a part of the external genitals, due to its location within the penis.

 The internal male genitals (organa genitalia masculine interna) include: